 Trader Joe’s Organic White Shells and Cheddar Mac and Cheese tastes a lot like Annie’s Homegrown, but the former is less expensive at $1.39 per 6-ounce box.
 Add any of these unexpected ingredients that go great with mac and cheese, and you’re all set.

 Trader Joe’s shelf-stable roasted nuts and seeds come in enticing flavors at a low price.
 Buying them in bulk helps you keep your grocery bill down while still getting all kinds of healthy fat-filled snacks to take on the go.
 For example, a pack of slivered almonds is just over $3 for a half-pound bag.
+Use your nut haul to make some seriously delicious homemade almond cherry granola, throw them on salads for extra pizzaz, or add them to savory dishes like slow cooker cashew chicken,

 Trader Joe’s sells all kinds of soups and stews in cans and cartons.
 Standouts include corn poblano chowder ($1.99 per 17 ounces), angus beef chili with pinto beans ($4.99 per 18 ounces), organic beef or chicken bone broth ($5.99 per 20 ounces) and organic hearty minestrone ($3.99 per 20 ounces).